deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 This chapter explains how to expose your Kubernetes services to the internet using OpenStack LoadBalancers and Ingress controllers.

-> ⚠️ **Open ports on floating-ip pool dmz (Berlin-specific)** The default ports which are open on the firewall are 80/443 for http/https.
-For exposing services running on different ports then 80/443, the Loadbalancer will handle this and forwards traffic following the configuration.
-This default behaviour can only be adapted if in urgent cases the loadbalancer setup isn`t sufficient.
+> ⚠️ **Open Ports on Floating-IP Pool DMZ (Berlin-specific)** By default, the firewall permits inbound traffic on ports 80 (HTTP) and 443 (HTTPS) only.
+>
+> For services requiring access on ports other than 80 or 443, the load balancer manages traffic forwarding based on its configuration.
+Direct modification of the default firewall rules is restricted to exceptional circumstances where the load balancer configuration cannot accommodate the requirements.

 ### 5.1 Understanding external access in OpenStack